AndrewBulata/Aragonese-Pluralisation/README.md

 ## Executing the program

 In this repository, you will find the file 'Aragonese Plural Finder 90% Machine Learning.ipynb' (the same script as above) which reads the file 'aragonese_word_pairs.txt,' also included here.
+Make sure to download the text file in order to run the script.
+Please feel free to test some Aragonese words of your own, as well.

 ---
 ## Final remarks